 A comet threatens to destroy life on Earth.
 Three years earlier a religious cult attempts a ferry hijack.
 In the 1970s a punk band records and disbands before the Sex Pistols do.
 Welcome to the bizarre and quirky vision of Yoshihiro Nakamura’s Fish Story (2009).
 As well as being the screenwriter of Dark Water, Nakamura is also a prolific writer-director whose films include the likeable See You Tomorrow, Everyone.
 Fish Story had a DVD release back in 2009 and distributors Third Window are now putting out a Blu-ray with a lovely new transfer and a heap of excellent albeit standard definition extras.

-Based on a novel by Kotaro Isaka, the film is touted in the press blurb as the story of how a song by a punk band can change the world… which, while a good bit of PR spin, makes this highly entertaining and enjoyable film sound far more focused than it actually is.
+Based on a short story by Bullet Train‘s Kotaro Isaka, the film is touted in the press blurb as the story of how a song by a punk band can change the world… which, while a good bit of PR spin, makes this highly entertaining and enjoyable film sound far more focused than it actually is.

 It has a frame story set three years in the future i.e. 2012, within which it skips around between four other stories in different time periods, including one in the then-present day of 2009, all of which are connected.
 Central to all of this is the pre-Sex Pistols punk band Gekirin (Wrath).